 These policies are called Local Plans and are available from the Council website.
 Other documents such as Neighbourhood Plan might go into more detail for your specific area within the council governed area.
 A good planning Consultant or Architect will likely know these policies and can advise whether your plans conflict with any of these policies.

 Policies are usually more restrictive in the countryside than in urban settlements, and councils might have specific policies that apply to extensions in greenbelt land, conservation areas and areas of outstanding natural beauty (AONB).
 It’s likely that in these areas you won’t be able to extend as big as you can in more built up environments.
 The use of vague language can sometimes be utilized to allow the Council Planners scope to refuse the application.
-Words like “disproportionate” to existing building is very subjective and doesn’t give you much of a definitive answer to what can be allowed or not.
+Words like “disproportionate” to the existing building are very subjective and don’t give you much of a definitive answer to what can be allowed or not.
 You can ask the planners what their rule of thumb is for your area during a Pre-Application Advice meeting to avoid some of the guesswork.

-If your property is a terraced home or in a particularly built up area where you have close neighbours there will usually be some extra guidance on minimum distances between boundaries, heights, sight lines and angles of view from windows that your extension should be designed within.
+If your property is a terraced home or in a particularly built up area where you have close neighbours, there will usually be some extra guidance on minimum distances between boundaries, heights, sight lines and angles of view from windows that your extension should be designed within.

 Listed buildings have extremely restricted policies imposed on them to preserve the property and setting as much as possible.
 Even if your property isn’t listed but your neighbours is, you may find that you inherit some restricted policies to preserve the overall setting.